Vitalii-Khomenko/Coordinate-transformer-3.4/README.md

 ## Contributing

-Feel free to submit issues and pull requests to improve the coordinate transformation accuracy or add new coordinate systems.
+Feel free to submit issues or pull requests to improve accuracy or add new systems.

 ---